Episode One [Excerpt]

 “It’s not my job to want for her,” Sofita said.
 “It’s her job to want for herself.”

 After a moment of silence, Balru leaned closer.

-“Our paths crossed in this life because of him,” her lips barely moved as she spoke.
-“I’ll always be grateful that you brought Kin home, but I don’t like how you’ve just dismissed—”
+“Our paths crossed in this life because of him,” her lips motionless as she spoke.
+“I’ll always be grateful that you brought Kin home, but I don’t like how you’ve dismissed—”

 “-I saved Kin, and Kin owed me,” Sofita whispered.
-“I collected on that debt, and in return, he got his precious donation.”
+“I collected on that debt, and in return, Kin got his precious donation.”